Handling Realistic Label Noise in BERT Text Classification: Experiments and Results

 \subsection{Feature-dependent label noise}

 Table \ref{tab:summ1} shows the results of baseline models and the proposed approaches on datasets containing feature-dependent label noise: Hausa and Yor\`ub\'a.

-First, we observe that co-teaching does not consistently improve performance compared to vanilla BERT.
+First, we observe that co-teaching and noise cleaning do not consistently improve performance compared to vanilla BERT.
 CETA, on the other hand, improves performance by around 3 absolute percentage points on both datasets.
 The homogeneous ensemble method does not consistently improve either, but we do observe consistent gains using heterogeneous ensembles and boosting.
-Noise cleaning produces interesting results.
-For the Yor\`ub\'a dataset, we observe significant gains that almost reach the peak performance observed with clean training data.
-However, much smaller gains (although still positive) are observed in the Hausa dataset.
-To understand this discrepancy in performance, we analyze the distribution of noise in both training and test sets and observe that Hausa contains some cases where errors of certain categories exceed the number of clean labels, as seen in figures \ref{fig:hausa_and_yoruba_b_and_after}.

-Note that the noise-cleaning method results in the removal of both noisy and clean instances.
-Overall, we observe a larger reduction in noise level in Yor\`ub\'a compared to Hausa.
-After noise cleaning, we have 23\% label noise in Yor\`ub\'a compared to 33\% before noise cleaning, a 10\% absolute reduction in noise.
-For Hausa, the noise level after cleaning is only reduced by 3\% (47\% compared to 50\% before cleaning).
+Figure \ref{fig:hausa_and_yoruba_b_and_after} show the noise distribution in the training set before and after applying the noise cleaning procedure in both datasets.
+Note that the noise-cleaning method results in the removal of both noisy and clean instances, which leads to the total noise level not being considerably reduced.
+Overall, we we do not observe a larger reduction in noise level in either dataset.
+After noise cleaning, we have 31\% label noise in Yor\`ub\'a compared to 33\% before noise cleaning, with only a 2\% reduction in noise.
+For Hausa, the noise level after cleaning is similarly reduced by 3\% (47\% compared to 50\% before cleaning).
+In summary, we do not find the noise-cleaning method to be an efficient error detector for feature-dependent label noise, as compared to the other noise-robust we use.
+This is inconsistent with the result in \citet{chong-etal-2022-detecting}, where they show that language models are suitable for label error detection.
+However, they also report that an \textit{\textbf{ensemble of large}} pre-trained language models is a better error detector than a smaller individual pre-trained model, and in both cases, while models may have good error detection performance, the performance in the underlying task is not necessarily improved.